Surfboardv2ray/batch-fragment-scanner/README.md

 * Download Xray Core

-Downlaod `xray.exe` from the official [Github Repository](https://github.com/XTLS/Xray-core/releases) and put it in the same folder as the powershell script.
+Downlaod `xray.exe` from the official [Xray-core Github Repository](https://github.com/XTLS/Xray-core/releases) and put it in the same folder as the powershell script.

 * Create a fragmented json config